-It turns out that Valve might be able to count to three after all, if a series of leaks regarding the third entry in the Left 4 Dead franchise ring true.
-The post-apocalyptic zombie shooter has proven hugely popular since its inception in 2008, and it seems fans are clamouring like the undead for more.
+So it turns out Valve might be able to count to three after all, if a series of leaks concerning the third entry in the Left 4 Dead franchise ring true.
+The post-apocalyptic zombie shooter has proven to be a global hit since its inception in 2008, and it seems fans are clamouring like the undead for more.

 We'll be updating this page if and when any new information is revealed, so be sure to bookmark it.